Program

 Martina Lindorfer, TU Wien

-CrypTody: Cryptographic Misuse Analysis of IoT Firmware via Data-flow Reasoning
+CrypTody: Cryptographic Misuse Analysis of IoT Firmware via Data-flow Reasoning [PDF]

 Jianing Wang, National University of Singapore